Cascade Falls

 essay bro:

+El Porvenir Trail is a wonderful, easy trail.
+However once you turn west up Cascade Creek you will be dealing with steep bushwhacking.
+Allow most of a day for this trip.
 We hiked this in mid-May of 2008 and encountered no snow on the trail.
 There seems to always be a downed tree to provide a “dry” crossing, near each one of the many “wet” creek crossings that the trail makes.
 Our shoes and pants stayed dry the whole time.

-(see also Hermit Falls and El Porvenir Falls)
+(see also El Porvenir Falls)

 Enhanced National Geographic 7.5’ topo map